It's a New Day in Public Health.

 Legionnaires' disease (legionellosis) is a lung infection caused by the bacterium Legionella that was first identified following a 1976 outbreak of pneumonia at an American Legion Convention in Philadelphia.
 Legionella bacteria thrive in warm, aquatic environments and are relatively resistant to the effects of chlorine and heat.
 Legionella are generally spread through the air by aerosolized water, which is then inhaled.
 Contaminated aerosols come from devices such as cooling towers, showers, faucets, spas, and decorative fountains.
 It is not transmitted from person to person.
 Signs of the disease can include a high fever, chills, and a cough.
 Some people also suffer from muscle aches and headaches.
 Gastrointestinal symptoms occur in 20 to 40 percent of cases.

 A milder infection caused by the same type of Legionella bacteria is called Pontiac Fever.
 Symptoms are similar to Legionnaires' disease with fever, headache, and muscle aches, however, there is no pneumonia and symptoms usually resolve without medical intervention.

 Each year between 8,000 and 18,000 people are hospitalized with Legionnaires' disease in the United States.
 Although the disease can occur at any time of year, the greatest number of illnesses are usually found in the summer and early fall.

-Refer to the links below for more information about Legionnaires’ disease.
+Refer to the link below for more information about Legionnaires’ disease.